cdancette/cdancette.github.io-old/_posts/2018-01-08-convolutional-neural-net.md

 The idea is that the corrupted image needs more information than the original image for its encoding (the corruption adds information), and the neural network, if we stop training fast enough (if we let training for too long, the network will overfit the corrupted information).
 In this experiment, the force of the neural networks comes only from its architecture, and has nothing to do with the backpropagation algorithm, which is often seen as the reason why neural networks are so performant.

+## Conclusion

+Convolutional neural networks are very well suited to image processing due to their architecture.